Tarjim-io/tarjim-laravel-client/README.md

-  tarjim:export-ios-strings  Download and merge tarjim keys into /lang dir as strings format tarjim:export-json         Download and merge tarjim keys into /lang dir as JSON format tarjim:export-php          Download and merge tarjim keys into /lang dir as PHP format tarjim:refresh-cache       Update local Tarjim cache
+  tarjim:export-ios-strings  Download and merge tarjim keys into /lang dir as strings format tarjim:export-json         Download and merge tarjim keys into /lang dir as JSON format tarjim:export-php          Download and merge tarjim keys into /lang dir as PHP format tarjim:get-keys            Get keys and value for specific language or all tarjim:set-keys            Add keys and value for specific language tarjim:refresh-cache       Update local Tarjim cache
 ```